 For pregnant, adolescent, and adult women, advice and information from a trusted health care provider plays an important role in the decision to get vaccinated.
 As the primary health care providers for most women, ob-gyns are in a unique position to educate their patients about the benefits of immunization against seasonal flu and other vaccine-preventable diseases and to provide them with (or refer them for) all their recommended vaccinations.

-Vaccines undergo rigorous testing before they are approved by the FDA and are continuously monitored after approval.
+Vaccines undergo rigorous testing before they are approved by the FDA and are continuously monitored after approved.

 Visit the following pages to learn more about vaccine safety: